HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

  - [ ] Commit and push your work to Github.

  # Conclusion 📄
-In this project, we built a responsive webpage featuring colorful boxes arranged in a grid layout using HTML, CSS, and media queries.
-We started by setting up the basic HTML structure, defined root-level color variables, and applied styles to the body, header, and boxes.
-We then used CSS Grid and Flexbox to create a dynamic and adaptable layout that adjusts to different screen sizes with the help of three media queries.
+In this project, you built a responsive webpage featuring colorful boxes arranged in a grid layout using HTML, CSS, and media queries.
+You started by setting up the basic HTML structure, defined root-level color variables, and applied styles to the body, header, and boxes.
+You then used CSS Grid and Flexbox to create a dynamic and adaptable layout that adjusts to different screen sizes with the help of three media queries.

 ##